 "You- what?!"
 Mister Pines blustered as Mabel charged so fast into the house it was like a blur, and returned with a half-filled backpack.

-"I just have to make sure I pack my extra sweaters, cus it can get hot, even up in-" Mabel ran back inside for a moment, and reappeared with art supplies, and began to cram them inside her large backpack," and beside, maybe now that I'm fifteen, he will have to pay me if I do help out with-" she ran inside again after shoving the art stuff away, and then re-emerged with more clothing," because let's just face it, he may be an old geezer, but he has no sense of-"
+"I just have to make sure I pack my extra sweaters, cus it can get cold, even up in-" Mabel ran back inside for a moment, and reappeared with art supplies, and began to cram them inside her large backpack, "and beside, maybe now that I'm fifteen, he will have to pay me if I do help out with-" she ran inside again after shoving the art stuff away, and then re-emerged with more clothing piles, more befitting that of a martial artists robes, "because let's just face it, he may be an old geezer, but he has no sense of-"

 "How can you be sure?
 Being dead isn't exactly something you can just disprove," her dad argued.
 She shrugged.

 "And besides," Mabel stood up with the overstuffed and barely closed backpack, "I know Dipper will be there."